qusers/Q/README.md

 7. `qligfep`: main CLI for running QligFEP simulations.
 8. `setupFEP`: sets up all the the QligFEP files for a simulation, including protein and water systems.
 9. `qligfep_analyze`: CLI to analyze the results of a QligFEP simulation.
-10. `ligalign`: aligns a set of ligands to a reference ligand based on their maximum common substructure (MCS).

 ## Tutorials